 As for the remaining Atlantic City casinos:

 You can track traffic at New Jersey online poker sites over at PokerScout.com.
+The largest site in New Jersey (Party / Borgata) is generally ranked 30th-40th in terms of global online poker traffic.

 Right now the game of choice at most rooms is no limit holdem.
 As traffic levels increase and rooms work out the kinks, expect to see more games rolled out.